-Mobility hubs bring together shared transport with public transport and active travel in spaces designed for this purpose which take away space from the private car.
+Mobility hubs bring together shared transport with public transport and active travel in spaces designed to improve the public realm for all.

 The concept is widely applied in many European and North American cities and increasingly spreading in the UK.